TimurKady/free-admin/docs/admin/public-pages.md

 from fastapi import FastAPI

 from freeadmin.core.site import admin_site
-from example.pages.welcome_page import public_welcome_router
 from freeadmin.router import ExtendedRouterAggregator

 app = FastAPI()
 aggregator = ExtendedRouterAggregator(site=admin_site)
 aggregator.add_admin_router(aggregator.get_admin_router())
-aggregator.add_additional_router(public_welcome_router)
 aggregator.mount(app)
 ```

 `mount()` ensures the admin site is cached, registers the favicon, static files, and
-exposes each public router without adding a prefix.
+exposes registered public pages without adding a prefix.
+Additional routers can still
+be registered via :meth:`ExtendedRouterAggregator.add_additional_router` when needed.

 ## Adding new public pages

 1. Create a module under your project's pages package (for example,
-   `example/pages/`) exporting an `APIRouter`.
-2. Use a renderer similar to `ExampleTemplateRenderer` to share the admin template
-   engine and settings while keeping templates under `example/templates/`.
-3. Register the router with `ExtendedRouterAggregator.add_additional_router()`.
+   `example/pages/`).
+2. Decorate an async handler with :meth:`AdminSite.register_public_view` and return a
+   mapping representing the template context.
+3. Provide a template in your project's template directory.
-4. Call `aggregator.mount(app)` or include `aggregator.router` in your FastAPI app.
+4. Call :meth:`ExtendedRouterAggregator.mount` or include
+   :attr:`ExtendedRouterAggregator.router` in your FastAPI app.

 ## Integrating with an existing ``main.py``